was born APRIL 13, 1743.

 Immediately after being inaugurated the third U.S. President,

-received a demand from the Muslim Pasha of Tripoli for $225,000 as an extortion tribute payment, or they would declare war.
+received a demand from the Muslim Pasha of Tripoli for $225,000 as an extortion tribute payment or he would declare war on the United States.

 refused and sent over the U.S. Navy and Marines in the First Muslim Barbary Pirate Wars.